IrishMehta/MachineLearningFromScratch/README.md

 4. Using Sci-Kit Learn
 5. Using PyTorch

+## Time Series Forecasting using ARIMA
+1. ARIMA on TCS stock value✅

+## Decision Tree:
+1. Using Python
+2. Using NumPy
+3. Using TensorFlow
+4. Using Sci-Kit Learn
+5. Using PyTorch
+6. For classification

+## Random Forest

+## Boosting
-## Adaboost for Binary Classification
+1. Adaboost for Binary Classification✅
+2. Extreme Gradient Boosting

+## Neural Networks
-1. Using Python and Pandas dataframes✅
+1. Using Python

+## Clustering
+1. KMeans
+2. Density Based
+3. Hierarchical

 ## Bayesian Network
 1. Demonstration of a Bayesian Network✅